 As mentioned early in the paper, in Chadic it is common for there to exist two options to negate existence within the same language.
 In the first, a negative existential predicate is formed through a positive existential and a verbal negator (Type A).
 In the second, there is a distinct negative existential predicator (Type B).
 Often these forms of negation are used interchangeably, though sometimes the negative existential serves additional functions.
 The presence of additional functions suggests that the negative existential in these languages is newer than the verbal negator.
 However, it is not the case in all languages that a clear line can be drawn between what functions are performed by each of these types.

-In Ngizim, a West Chadic language, the negative existential góo as in () differs from the verbal negator bái as in (35).
+In Ngizim, a West Chadic language, the negative existential góo as in (10a) differs from the verbal negator bái as in (10b).
 Consistent with Type B, the two may not co-occur.
 The form góo can additionally mean ‘without’, but is not limited to this meaning.
+However, consistent with Type A, the affirmative existential naa may also co-occur with the verbal negator bai to form a negative existential predicate as in (10c).

+(10) Ngizim

-(34) zaaman Mai Maadi dá-bənci goo ža
+zaaman Mai Maadi dá-bənci goo ža

 time king Madi STAT-PASS without war